-Pursuant to a Freedom of Information Act request, our law firm acquired ten years of statistics from the U.S. Department of Justice (DOJ) on the filing of qui tam suits under the False Claims Act, broken down by federal judicial district.
+Pursuant to a Freedom of Information Act request, our law firm acquired ten years of statistics from the U.S. Department of Justice (DOJ) on the filing of qui tam lawsuits under the False Claims Act, broken down by federal judicial district.
 To our knowledge, this level of detail on qui tam activity previously has not been shared publicly.
 The statistics cover fiscal years 2008 through 2017 — mostly the Obama years.

 In this paper we summarize the DOJ data and combine it with other publicly available information to identify states where qui tam suits have been filed at rates substantially above or below the norm.
 We offer a ranking of these "hot states" and "dormant states" and examine possible reasons for their status, focusing especially on the role of local U.S. Attorney offices (USAOs).